Ferdinand99/Homey-Pro-Early-2023-CM4-Upgrade-Guide-/README.md

 NB: Pictures used in this guide is taken from a Danish YouTubers guide.
 But i followed his guide to do the procedure, so I can confirm that the pictures are correct

+***If I have missed something or you have any question, create an issue or use the discussion button on this repo***

 ---

 # 📦 What This Upgrade Does